 This Focuses on the correct alignment of the bones and joints.
 It is beneficial for people recovering from injuries.

-A spiritual form of yoga which uses postures and chants to “open the heart”.
+A spiritual form of yoga that uses postures and chants to “open the heart”.

 Relaxes and calms the body and mind.